-- 1 The ratings shown are S-Finanzgruppe's corporate family rating and outlook, as well as its BCA. - 2 For more information on Helaba's exposures, in particular to energy-intensive industries, please refer to our peer report on the three largest German Landesbanks: BayernLB, Helaba and LBBW German Landesbanks can avoid pitfalls as recession looms. - 3 The difference between our TCE ratio and the bank's CET1 ratio stems from the deduction of own debt gains, synthetic positions in CET1 capital, and miscellaneous other items from regulatory capital. - 4 Helaba's capital requirements include the systemic risk buffer and countercyclical capital buffer implemented by the German regulator BaFin in February 2023 as well as a 2.25% Pillar 2 Requirement (P2R) on a Total Capital basis, which was increased from 2.0% following the European Central Bank's 2023 Supervisory Review and Evaluation Process (SREP).
-The 2.25% is in line with the median P2R for all banks under ECB supervision. - 5 Helaba's development bank funding is sourced via its own development bank WIBank as well as from other German development banks.
+- 1 The ratings shown are S-Finanzgruppe's corporate family rating and outlook, as well as its BCA. - 2 The difference between our TCE ratio and the bank's CET1 ratio stems from the deduction of own debt gains, synthetic positions in CET1 capital, and miscellaneous other items from regulatory capital. - 3 Helaba's capital requirements include the systemic risk buffer and countercyclical capital buffer implemented by the German regulator BaFin in February 2023, as well as a 2.25% Pillar 2 Requirement (P2R) on a Total Capital basis, which was increased from 2.0% following the European Central Bank's (ECB) 2023 Supervisory Review and Evaluation Process (SREP).
+The 2.25% is in line with the median P2R for all banks under ECB supervision. - 4 Other income comprises centrally consolidated equity investments, central units that cannot be allocated to the individual segments, and treasury activities. - 5 Helaba's development bank funding is sourced via its own development bank WIBank, as well as from other German development banks.

-© 2024 Moody's Corporation, Moody's Investors Service, Inc., Moody's Analytics, Inc. and/or their licensors and affiliates (collectively, "MOODY'S").
+© 2025 Moody's Corporation, Moody's Investors Service, Inc., Moody's Analytics, Inc. and/or their licensors and affiliates (collectively, "MOODY'S").
 All rights reserved.
 CREDIT RATINGS ISSUED BY MOODY'S CREDIT RATINGS AFFILIATES ARE THEIR CURRENT OPINIONS OF THE RELATIVE FUTURE CREDIT RISK OF ENTITIES, CREDIT COMMITMENTS, OR DEBT OR DEBT-LIKE SECURITIES, AND MATERIALS, PRODUCTS, SERVICES AND INFORMATION PUBLISHED OR OTHERWISE MADE AVAILABLE BY MOODY'S (COLLECTIVELY, "MATERIALS") MAY INCLUDE SUCH CURRENT OPINIONS.
 MOODY'S DEFINES CREDIT RISK AS THE RISK THAT AN ENTITY MAY NOT MEET ITS CONTRACTUAL FINANCIAL OBLIGATIONS AS THEY COME DUE AND ANY ESTIMATED FINANCIAL LOSS IN THE EVENT OF DEFAULT OR IMPAIRMENT.
 SEE APPLICABLE MOODY'S RATING SYMBOLS AND DEFINITIONS PUBLICATION FOR INFORMATION ON THE TYPES OF CONTRACTUAL FINANCIAL OBLIGATIONS ADDRESSED BY MOODY'S CREDIT RATINGS.
 CREDIT RATINGS DO NOT ADDRESS ANY OTHER RISK, INCLUDING BUT NOT LIMITED TO: LIQUIDITY RISK, MARKET VALUE RISK, OR PRICE VOLATILITY.
 CREDIT RATINGS, NON-CREDIT ASSESSMENTS ("ASSESSMENTS"), AND OTHER OPINIONS INCLUDED IN MOODY'S MATERIALS ARE NOT STATEMENTS OF CURRENT OR HISTORICAL FACT.
 MOODY'S MATERIALS MAY ALSO INCLUDE QUANTITATIVE MODEL-BASED ESTIMATES OF CREDIT RISK AND RELATED OPINIONS OR COMMENTARY PUBLISHED BY MOODY'S ANALYTICS, INC. AND/OR ITS AFFILIATES.
 MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND MATERIALS DO NOT CONSTITUTE OR PROVIDE INVESTMENT OR FINANCIAL ADVICE, AND MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND MATERIALS ARE NOT AND DO NOT PROVIDE RECOMMENDATIONS TO PURCHASE, SELL, OR HOLD PARTICULAR SECURITIES.
 MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND MATERIALS DO NOT COMMENT ON THE SUITABILITY OF AN INVESTMENT FOR ANY PARTICULAR INVESTOR.
 MOODY'S ISSUES ITS CREDIT RATINGS, ASSESSMENTS AND OTHER OPINIONS AND PUBLISHES OR OTHERWISE MAKES AVAILABLE ITS MATERIALS WITH THE EXPECTATION AND UNDERSTANDING THAT EACH INVESTOR WILL, WITH DUE CARE, MAKE ITS OWN STUDY AND EVALUATION OF EACH SECURITY THAT IS UNDER CONSIDERATION FOR PURCHASE, HOLDING, OR SALE.